ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Discovering Resources in The EarthCODE Catalog.md

 - Open to community curation & contribution
 - Synoptic view for EO gap analysis

 ## Discovering Catalog Content

-The OSC Catalog page is built upon the open-source STAC Browser application (STAC Browser, 2023), allowing users to explore the available contents stored in a static STAC Catalog.
-This catalog consists of inter-linked JSON files (Collections and Items) along with supplementary metadata.
+The OSC Catalog page is built upon the open-source STAC Browser application, allowing users to explore the available contents stored in a static STAC Catalog.
+This catalog consists of inter-linked JSON files along with supplementary metadata.
 The catalog facilitates the discovery of the following elements:

 - Themes
 - Variables